8 Great Research Opportunities in Mechanical Engineering for High School Students

 Location: MIT, Cambridge, MA

-Eligibility: High school juniors with strong academics and a U.S. citizenship or permanent residency
+Eligibility: High school juniors with strong academics and U.S. citizenship or permanent residency

 Application Deadline: Applications usually close in February.